RasParker/XclusiveAfrica/docs/PPV_IMPLEMENTATION_GUIDE_UPDATED.md

             <p className="text-white/90 text-sm max-w-xs mx-auto">
               {user
-                ? ppvEnabled
                 ?
-'Subscribe for unlimited access or unlock just this content' : 'Subscribe to unlock this exclusive content' : 'Sign in to unlock this content'
+'Unlock this exclusive content'
+                : 'Sign in to unlock this content'
               }
             </p>